macmyname/insurance-claims-dashboard/README.md

 👤 Author:
 Motunrayo Awe
 _www.linkedin.com/in/motunrayo-awe-mac_
-Focused on data-driven insights in insurance, claims, and health analytics.
+Focused on data-driven insights in health analytics.

 📝 Notes:
 Dataset used includes amount (claims incurred), not actual premiums.